ShyShallot/projectgoldbot/README.md

 # Platforms
 The bot is built for both Windows and Linux Type Platforms and will automaticlly adjust features if need be for Linux support without having to change any code

+# MasterDB Branch
+This is a WIP Branch with the goal of Multi-Server Database Storage without the need for MongoDB or any other 3rd Party Database System using JSON files, the end goal does include an API for web dashboards but that is far out, currently its just focusing on getting commands and general function converted to MDB, once this project is done I might be made into a Node Package for easier use in other projects that might use it, MDB could also be edited/used for Non Discord Specific Use.